-Note: If you are an administrator, you can also manage users and administer the server by using the related links in the Personal Settings Menu.
-However, these links do not appear to a normal user.
+Note: If you are an administrator, you can also manage users and administer the server.
+These links do not appear to a non-admin user.

 The options listed in the Personal Settings Page depend on the applications that are enabled by the administrator.
-However, some of the default settings for this page include the following:
+Some of the features you will see include the following.